-We’re serious about delivering the best customer experience with our Engagement OS.
+At Intercom, we’re serious about delivering the best customer experience.
 We have truly global ambitions to bring our mission of making internet business personal to the biggest enterprise customers across the world.

 This ambition is reflected in the way we design and build the infrastructure that supports the Intercom platform.
 We are building for the long term – that means ensuring reliability by default, and the ability to accommodate massive scale as we grow.